marlow75/retropic/README.md

 # RetroPIC

 RetroPIC is a simple graphics converter for retro machines.
-It can turn your modern picture into a retro graphic, displayed on real C64 or Amiga.
+It can turn your modern picture into a retro graphic which can be displayed on real C64 or Amiga.
+Just drag and drop your picture on the machine options panel.

 Accepts JPG, PNG file formats and RGB, BGR pixel formats.